5k3lly/discord-topchat/README.md

 3. Note your discord token (DevTools -> Application -> Local Storage -> Search for Token)
 4. Clone into the repo
 5. Create a .env file and include TOKEN=<your_token>
-6. docker compose up --build (or docker-compose, but be >v2)
+6. docker compose up --build (or docker-compose, must be >v2)

 ![Sample Screen](screen.png)